Take a Relaxing Ferry Ride to Beautiful Cumberland Island

 Due to the Coronavirus, ferry services to the island have been suspended until further notice.

-The National Park Service has decided to suspend the ferry transportation to the island from Wednesday the 18th until further notice to help curb the spread of the virus.
-If your reservation falls between March 18th, 2020 and April 15th, 2020 please send an email to us with your booking information and mailing address.
+The National Park Service has decided to suspend the ferry transportation to the island until further notice to help curb the spread of the virus.
+This also includes private charters through the ferry service.
+If your reservation fell between March 18th, 2020 and May 30th, 2020 your refunds have been sent back to you and should show up on the card you used to purchase within the next few business days.
 Please check the Cumberland Island National Seashore website as well as the Cumberland Island Facebook page as they will post regular updates.
 We apologize for any inconvenience this may cause to your trip.
 The reservation office is currently closed at this time and will not be answering the phone.

 Your journey begins in St. Marys, Georgia.
 Board the ferry bound for Cumberland Island for an unforgettable day of island activities.
 At the end of the day, enjoy a fast ferry service back to St. Marys.